liboyang0112/TRExFitter/README.md

 Then, the setup is ready to execute `trex-fitter`.

 ### Setup using Docker image with Singularity
-To use the automatically built docker image by the CI follow these steps.
+To use the automatically built docker image by the CI, for example on lxplus, follow these steps.
 Since the code is not public, you first need to get a gitlab token (gitlab user settings -> Access Tokens -> read_registry) and export the token and your username into environment variables
 ```
 export SINGULARITY_DOCKER_USERNAME=<CERN-username>